People use fast and flat simulation to reason about new games: Methods

 We assume each utility function is represented as an exponentiation of the respective feature:

 The choice to exponentiate some measure of progress for heuristic functions is common in gameplay modeling \cite[e.g.,][]{cao2019uct, sheoran2022solving, lihongxun2025gobang}.
 We chose base two based on light initial exploration (prior to collecting any human gameplay data), under the goal of keeping our intuitive model simple.
-Future work can explore other design choices for encoding and combining multiple utility functions in both a game-general and game-specific manner.
+Future work should explore other modeling choices to capture how people might represent and combine multiple utility functions, including the role of learning in how people might come to flexibly synthesize these functions.

+Moves are selected by following Boltzmann rationality~\citep{luce1959individual, train2009discrete, franke2023softmax}, sampling actions from a softmax function over their estimated value (based on the above goal-directed heuristics).
+We assume that players have already developed the capacity to account for multiple goals simultaneously, unlike potentially even more naive child-like game reasoners ~\citep{crowley1993flexible}.
+Concretely, the probability of choosing action $\hat{a}$ at state $s$ is given by:

 We fix temperature $(\tau)$ at $1$ for our game reasoning and action experiments (with the exception of marginalizing over $\tau$ only for the admixture analyses in the ``play'' experiment).
 We set weights of each component $(w)$ to $1$ for all experiments.
 We use the same settings for the Expert Gamer model (as it uses the same value function and softmax-based action selection).
-We find that equal weights is a reasonable fit for the Intuitive Gamer model to human payoff predictions (see Supplementary Information).
+We find that equal weights is a reasonable fit for the Intuitive Gamer model to human payoff predictions (see Supplementary Information 3.3).
 When lesioning a component of the value function, we set its weight to zero.

 \paragraph{Intuitive Gamer reasoning module.}